Agile Testing: Best Practices, Benefits, Drawbacks, and More

 In an agile setting, this cycle can be repeated multiple times in parallel with development to ensure you achieve highly accurate results and faster product delivery.

 The Agile Testing Quadrants is another definition used to describe the “Matrick Test Matrix”, developed by Brian Matrick in 2003.
-Accused of not doing enough to cement agile testing as a distinct discipline, he developed a grid that featured different types of testing and suggested specific positions for each on the grid.
+Accused of not doing enough to cement agile QA testing as a distinct discipline, he developed a grid that featured different types of testing and suggested specific positions for each on the grid.
+A few years later, Lisa Crispin and Janet Gregory, two agile practitioners who also described agile testing principles, expanded on this grid.

 • Quadrant 2.
 The second sector focuses on business-facing tests, such as functional testing, prototypes, simulations, and story tests that ensure the product meets business goals and requirements.
-As a rule, it embraces both manual and automation test practices.
+As a rule, it embraces both manual testing and automation test practices.

 • Quadrant 3.
 Another business sector, quadrant 3 embraces tests that help assess the product and find drawbacks in it.
-These include usability testing, exploratory testing, alpha/beta testing, and acceptance testing.
+These include usability testing, exploratory testing, alpha/beta testing and acceptance testing.
 The testing approach used in Q3 is manual.

 • Quadrant 4.
 The fourth quadrant embraces technology-facing tests aimed at evaluating the product.
 More often than not, tests are automated and include load, stress, performance, scalability, maintainability, compatibility and interoperability, recovery, and security testing that ensure the product not only functions as intended but also meets non-functional requirements.